Reuben Gant

 Reuben Charles Gant (born April 12, 1952) is an American former professional football player who was a tight end in the National Football League (NFL) for the Buffalo Bills.
 He played college football at Oklahoma State University.
-He is regarded as a draft "bust" as he never lived up to the billing after Buffalo used a first round pick on him in the 1974 NFL Draft.
+He is regarded as a draft "bust" as he never lived up to the billing after Buffalo used a first-round pick on him in the 1974 NFL Draft.
 His best season came in 1977 when he recorded 41 catches for 646 yards and a pair of touchdowns.
 He became the team's full-time starter at tight end the following season.

 Following his playing career, he returned to his hometown of Tulsa, Oklahoma and spent a decade at the Greenwood Chamber of Commerce.
 He now serves as the executive director for the John Hope Franklin Center for Reconciliation.

 Gant's career and life were profiled in a feature titled "Reuben Gant NFL and Community Champion" on KJRH's Positively Oklahoma during Black HIstory Month in 2025.

+In 2026, he was inducted into the Tulsa Hall of Fame.